About Our Business Resource Groups

 1. Cherish Foundation (Hyderabad, Telangana, India): Sponsoring the educational and nutritional needs of children

-2. Snehalaya (Pune, Maharashtra, India): Sponsoring the nutritional and medical needs of children; will also aid with solar panel installation to meet electric power supply requirements
+2. Snehalaya (Pune, Maharashtra, India): Sponsoring the nutritional and medical needs of children; also establishment of vocational training unit.

 Please find our CSR policy here .